-The first time a program re-competes at the competitive or formula level, after its first three-year cycle, an evaluation plan must be submitted with the grant application.
+The first time a program re-competes at the competitive level, after its first three-year cycle, an evaluation plan must be submitted with the grant application.
 After a second three-year grant cycle, a program re-competing would need to submit a completed evaluation with the grant application (45 CFR 2522.500-540 and 45 CFR 2522.700-810).
+Please note that formula programs should have evaluation plans but do not need to meet the requirements below from CNCS.
 CNCS has prepared the following resources on the evaluation process: